tetrex/all-starter/readme.md

 **this repo is to generate boilerplate code for all codebases currently supporting :**

 - react ( _rfc )
-- nodejs ( controler , model , route )
+- nodeModule ( controler, route, model  )
 - solidity ( class with compiler >=0.5.0 <0.8.0 )

 to use this repo steps are :